 D. Only shoreline modifications that are appropriate to the specific type of shoreline and environmental conditions for which they are proposed should be allowed.

-E. Shoreline modifications that that have a lesser impact on ecological functions are preferred over those with more impacts so that shoreline modifications do not individually or cumulatively result in a net loss of shoreline ecological functions.
+E. Shoreline modifications that have a lesser impact on ecological functions are preferred over those with more impacts so that shoreline modifications do not individually or cumulatively result in a net loss of shoreline ecological functions.

 Dredging and Dredge Disposal